genivalallan/WarehouseManager/README.md

 1. Manage enitites and informations related to storage and transportation of goods in a warehouse.
 2. Only registered users should access the application and restrictions are applied according to their roles.
-3. Create, Read, Update and Delete the following records:

-- Users
-- Clients
-- Products
-- Stocks
-- Vehicles
-- Drivers
-- Incomings
-- Shippings
-- Product Enhancements

-4. Provide a friendly user interface to collect and display informations stored in the DB.
+3. Provide a friendly web interface to collect and display informations stored in the DB.
+4. Provide a web API to perfome CRUD operations over a LAN.
-5. Provide well-structured reports of activities and stocks.
+5. Create well-structured reports of activities and stocks.

 **Further improvements:**